Welcome

 Master of Science in Anatomical and Translational Sciences (M-ATS)

-The M-ATS program is designed to strengthen students’ understanding of the basic medical and translational sciences to help as they begin advancing their education.
+The M-ATS program is designed to strengthen students’ understanding of the basic medical and translational sciences in preparation for medical school or further graduate studies toward a biomedical Ph.D. degree.

 Stethoscope